Family Child Care

 Other important information regarding FCC:

-FCC offers care for children ages 6 weeks through 12 years, of any active duty member and Department of Defense civilians
+FCC offers care for children ages 2 weeks through 12 years, of any active duty member and Department of Defense civilians.

-Each licensed FCC home is distinguished with the following sign placed in the front door or window.
+Each licensed FCC home is distinguished with the FCC logo sign in the front door or window.

 Fees and hours of operation are a matter of private negotiation between providers and parents.